|

 to provide a supportive audition environment is to use professional

 actors as "Readers".
-Being a good audition Reader requires sensitivity, generosity and above
+Being a good audition Reader requires sensitivity,

 average acting skill.
 We try to